El Moez Street: The Unfolded Fascinating Tales

 A BRIEF ABOUT EL MOEZ STREET

 Captivatingly, this street has more than a few medieval architectural treasures that belong to the Islamic world.
-According to a study by the United Nations, this street has the highest concentration of Islamic architectural structures around the world.
+According to a study by the United Nations, this street has the highest concentration of Islamic architectural structures worldwide.

-The street starts from Bab Al-Futuh from the northern part while Bab Zuweila starts from the southern part.
-What also makes this street interesting is the fact that it is an open-air museum.
+The street starts from Bab Al-Futuh in the northern part, while Bab Zuweila starts in the southern part.
+What also makes this street attractive is the fact that it is an open-air museum.

 Back in 1997, the government decided to renovate the whole place.
-They included everything in their renovations from the historical buildings as well as the modern to even the pavements.
+They included everything in their renovations,, from the historical and modern buildings to even the pavements.
 That changed the whole street into an outdoor museum.

-Thankfully, the street has become a zone for pedestrians only since 2008.
+Thankfully, the street has only been a zone for pedestrians since 2008.
 However, that is between 8 AM and 11 PM.
 Outside these hours, cargo traffic takes over.

 One of the Buildings in El Moez Street